MaVdbussche/nozc/docs/Documentation.md

 bound.

 - **Modes** : The arguments can have a mode denoted by the `+` and `?` symbols.
 Modes indicate the synchronisation behaviour of a procedure.
-The application of a procedure `P` waits until its inputs marked `+` are determined.
-If the input arguments are well-typed, `P` will return outputs, marked `?` of the specified types.
+  - The application of a procedure `P` waits until its inputs marked `+` are determined.
+  - If the input arguments are well-typed, `P` will return outputs, marked `?` of the specified types.
     Ill-typed input arguments will raise a type error exception.
-  Types may be incompletely checked, especially those of output arguments: this happens when a value doesn't need to be completely processed to perform an operation, e. g., in `List.dropWhile`.
+    Types may be incompletely checked, especially those of output arguments: this happens when a value doesn't need to be completely processed to perform an operation, e. g., in `dropWhileList()`.
+    Note that output (`?`) names have to reference an **unassigned / free *val***.
+    Passing an assigned *val*, or a *var* will result in an error which cannot always be caught at compilation time.
+  - Arguments with no modes specified can be any value or variable, free or not.

 > Important note : a nice feature of the **Oz** standard library is that many functions define an equivalent procedure which stores the result in an output variable.
-> **NewOz** mimics this behavior in its library as well.
-Such "overloading" procedures will appear in **NewOz**'s library documentation as well.
+> **NewOz** mimics this behavior (only in its library); such "overloading" procedures will appear in the library documentation alongside their "function" version.
 > For example, `isList(+x)` has an equivalent `isList(+x, ?b)`, in which the result of the operation is stored in `b` instead of being returned.\
-> **Be careful though :** when calling one of those "Procedure versions" of functions, the last parameter (`b` here) has to denote an **unassigned / free value (as in *val*)**.
-Passing an assigned *val*, or a *var* will result in an error at runtime !
+> **Remember :** when calling one of those "Procedure versions" of functions, the last parameter (`?b` here) has to denote an **unassigned / free *val*** !

 \
 \